Aspose/apireference.aspose.com/content/sites/aspose/diagram/english/nodejs/aspose.diagram/layermem/_index.md

 ---
-title: "LayerMem Class"
+title: "LayerMem"
 linktitle: "LayerMem"
-articleTitle: "LayerMem"
-second_title: "Aspose.Diagram for Node.js via Java"
+second_title: "Aspose.Diagram for Node.js via Java API Reference"
 description: "Contains the LayerMember element, which specifies each layer to which the shape is assigned."
 type: docs
 weight: 1320